MicrosoftDocs/fabric-docs/docs/data-engineering/comparison-between-fabric-and-azure-synapse-spark.md

 ## Fabric capability details

-- **DMTS integration**: Users still cannot leverage DMTS via notebook and SJDs.
+- **DMTS integration**: You can't use the DMTS via notebook and SJDs.
 - **Git integration**: Git integration and versioning of Spark-related items is [in the roadmap](/fabric/release-plan/data-engineering) but not supported yet in Fabric.
 - **Managed Identity**: Run notebooks/Spark jobs using the workspace identity and support for managed identity for Azure KeyVault in notebooks not supported yet in Fabric.
 - **Livy API and the way to submit and manage Spark jobs**: Livy API is in the roadmap but not exposed yet in Fabric.
 Users need to create notebooks/SJD using the Fabric UI.
-- **CI/CD**: Users can leverage Fabric API/SDK, but not built-in support with Deployment Pipelines yet.
+- **CI/CD**: You can use the Fabric API/SDK, but not built-in support with Deployment Pipelines yet.
 - **Spark logs and metrics**: In Azure Synapse you can emit Spark logs and metrics to your own storage, such as Log Analytics, Blob, and Event Hubs.
 Similarly, you can get a list of spark applications for the workspace from the API.
 Both capabilities are currently unavailable in Fabric.
 - **JDBC**: JDBC connections support is not available in Fabric.
 - **Concurrency limits**: In terms of concurrency, Azure Synapse Spark has a limit of 50 simultaneous running jobs per Spark pool and 200 queued jobs per Spark pool.
 The maximum active jobs are 250 per Spark pool and 1000 per workspace.
 In Microsoft Fabric Spark, the concurrency limits are defined by capacity SKU with varying limits on max concurrent jobs ranging from 1 to 512.
 Also, Microsoft Fabric Spark has a dynamic reserve-based throttling system to manage concurrency and ensure smooth operation even during peak usage times.
 Learn more about [Spark concurrency limits](spark-job-concurrency-and-queueing.md) and [Fabric capacities](https://blog.fabric.microsoft.com/blog/fabric-capacities-everything-you-need-to-know-about-whats-new-and-whats-coming?ft=All).